neondatabase/website/content/docs/introduction/how-billing-works.md

 **What about extra usage?**

 The Launch plan supports extra compute usage.
 The Scale paln supports extra storage, compute, and project usage.
 Any extra usage allowance is automatically added (and billed for) when you exceed the allowances included in your plan's base fee.
 See [Extra usage](#extra-usage) for details.
-If extra usage occurs, it is reflected in your monthly allowances on the **Billing** page.
+If extra usage occurs, it is reflected in your monthly allowance on the **Billing** page.
 For example, if you are allocated an extra 10 GiB of storage when you exceed your 50 GiB storage allowance on the Scale plan, the extra 10 GiB is added to your **Storage** allowance on the **Billing** page.

 <NeedHelp/>